VaspulaVijayaLakshmi/System-Design/LLD/LFUCache/src/ReadME.md

 (<freq, Node>)

 (NOw keep track of min freq.)

 (Also LFU is an increment of LRU)

-(So if many lemeent have same freq, we will have Double LInked LIst -> in tht we will be doing the same thing) (If freq of both element r same do lru)
+(So if many lemeent have same freq, we will have Double LInked LIst -> in tht we will be doing the same thing)

+(If freq of both element r same do lru)

+// freq -> key->val

+// if tie means LRU - so put freq->DDL
+// Also we need to maintain the min in hashmap-keys(frequcnies)